 The Simulation Interpretation (Speculation)

 If you were designing a simulation to conserve computational resources, you wouldn’t calculate what no one observes.
 Store a probability distribution, render the result only when queried.
-Programmers call this lazy evaluation.
+Programmers call this lazy evaluation—like a video game that doesn’t calculate what’s behind a wall until you look there.
+Why waste processing power on details no one will see?

 The universe might do the same thing.
 Or it might not - we can’t tell from inside.
 But the behavior is consistent with computational optimization.